Preparing for Awaab’s Law: A Practical Guide to UK Social Housing Compliance

 This fragmentation is where the greatest risk lies under Awaab’s Law.
 Disconnected systems can lead to missed reports, delayed actions, poor visibility and ultimately, non-compliance.
 And with the legislation entering enforcement stages from October 2025 – with 24-hour repair requirements and escalating coverage of health risks – providers must act fast.

-The journey to Awaab’s Law began in November 2022 with the coroner’s report into Awaab Ishak’s death.
-It gained momentum quickly:
+The journey to Awaab’s Law began in November 2022 with the release of the coroner’s report into the death of Awaab Ishak.
+The campaign for change gained momentum quickly and below are the key deadlines and timelines related to the implementation of Awaab’s Law:

 • July 2023: Awaab’s Law included in the Social Housing (Regulation) Act